sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 ## Going deep on the things that matter (to me)

-While not quite the [UI design playground] that 3rd party Twitter apps were at their peek ([TweetBot] is still a steal at twice the price, by the way), email is a stable and open enough platform that there continues to be a steady stream of attempts to reinvent it.
+While not quite the [UI design playground] that 3rd party Twitter apps were at their peak ([TweetBot] is still a steal at twice the price, by the way), email is a stable and open enough platform that there continues to be a steady stream of attempts to reinvent it.